bytepath/vuetoon/docs/guidecopy/introduction.md

 <Introduction-Rectangle />
 </ClientOnly>

-- tip: It's helpful to be familiar with the &lt;svg&gt; tag, but if you aren't, dont worry!
-You won't be manually building assets like this in real projects unless you have a specific reason to do so.
+<p class="tip">It's helpful to be familiar with the &lt;svg&gt; tag, but if you aren't, dont worry!
+You won't be manually building assets like this in real projects unless you have a specific reason to do so.</p>

 ## Component Based Assets